pulumi/docs/pulumi-hugo/themes/default/content/registry/packages/aws/how-to-guides/s3-website.md

 ### Step 7: View your stack resources

-#### **Pulumi Console**
+#### **Pulumi Service**

 To see the full details of the deployment and the resources that are now part of the stack, open the update link in a browser.
-The **Resources** tab on the Pulumi Console has a link to the AWS console for the provisioned EC2 instance.
+The **Resources** tab in the Pulumi Service has a link to the AWS console for the provisioned EC2 instance.

 #### **Pulumi CLI**